What rental guarantee? Payment, refund and special situations

 The rent guarantee may be used for unpaid rent, damage to the accommodation or failure to carry out the final cleaning.

-The rental guarantee may not be used to cover wear and tear resulting from normal occupancy, in which case the landlord may not withhold part of the guarantee.
+The rental guarantee may not be used to cover wear and tear resulting from normal occupation, in which case the landlord cannot retain that part of the guarantee.
 Examples of normal wear and tear are light scratches on the floor or light soiling of the walls.

 The rental guarantee may be used for these